abdullaharif381/Programming-Fundamentals-C-/Chess/readme.md

 ## Project Overview

-This chess project, developed by a freshman in a programming fundamentals class, is an exciting representation of the classic chess game.
+This chess project is an exciting representation of the classic chess game.
 It's designed in C++ to provide a fun and educational way to learn the basics of programming.

 ## Project Contributors